stuebersystems/doc.quattropod.en/docs/mini/quickstart.md

 ![](/assets/img/usb.debugging3.png)

-* The 'Developer options' are now activated
+* The `Developer options` are now activated

 ![](/assets/img/usb.debugging4.png)

-* You will find `Developer options' at the bottom of the main settings menu
+* You will find `Developer options` at the bottom of the main settings menu

 ![](/assets/img/usb.debugging5.png)